 Through the use of the Session Files, the library will automatically remember the ID and hash pair, along with some extra information, so you’re able to just do this:

-# (These examples assume you are inside an "async def") # # Dialogs are the "conversations you have open". # This method returns a list of Dialog, which # has the .entity attribute and other information. # # This part is IMPORTANT, because it feels the entity cache. dialogs = await client.get_dialogs() # All of these work and do the same. lonami = await client.get_entity('lonami') lonami = await client.get_entity('t.me/lonami') lonami = await client.get_entity('https://telegram.dog/lonami') # Other kind of entities. channel = await client.get_entity('telegram.me/joinchat/AAAAAEkk2WdoDrB4-Q8-gg') contact = await client.get_entity('+34xxxxxxxxx') friend = await client.get_entity(friend_id) # Getting entities through their ID (User, Chat or Channel) entity = await client.get_entity(some_id) # You can be more explicit about the type for said ID by wrapping # it inside a Peer instance.
+# (These examples assume you are inside an "async def") # # Dialogs are the "conversations you have open". # This method returns a list of Dialog, which # has the .entity attribute and other information. # # This part is IMPORTANT, because it fills the entity cache. dialogs = await client.get_dialogs() # All of these work and do the same. lonami = await client.get_entity('lonami') lonami = await client.get_entity('t.me/lonami') lonami = await client.get_entity('https://telegram.dog/lonami') # Other kind of entities. channel = await client.get_entity('telegram.me/joinchat/AAAAAEkk2WdoDrB4-Q8-gg') contact = await client.get_entity('+34xxxxxxxxx') friend = await client.get_entity(friend_id) # Getting entities through their ID (User, Chat or Channel) entity = await client.get_entity(some_id) # You can be more explicit about the type for said ID by wrapping # it inside a Peer instance.
 This is recommended but not necessary. from telethon.tl.types import PeerUser, PeerChat, PeerChannel my_user = await client.get_entity(PeerUser(some_id)) my_chat = await client.get_entity(PeerChat(some_id)) my_channel = await client.get_entity(PeerChannel(some_id))

 You don’t need to get the entity before using it!
 Just let the library do its job.
 Use a phone from your contacts, username, ID or input entity (preferred but not necessary), whatever you already have.